Arcopix/dg-tools/README.md

 1. Implements system navigation with ARROW KEYS (left and right) in galaxy and sector navigation
 1. Implements switching through fleets with ARROW KEYS (left and right)
 1. ~Show all population in the planet list and planet details page, not just available population~
+1. Capability to send a screenshot to a Discord channel via user defined webhook (or copies it in the clipboard if such is not configured)
+1. Sorting of planets by name (both planet listing and fleet navigation drop down)
+1. Sorting of fleets by name in fleet listing
-1. Sorts comms in the radar section based on turns
+1. Sorting comms in the radar section based on turns
 1. Smart inputs on coordinates in fleet orders and scanning (using dot and backspace now navigates between the coordinates)
 1. Added confirmation on kicking members
 1. Selecting scan type in comms can be done by clicking anywhere on the row
-1. Capability to send a screenshot to a Discord channel via user defined webhook
+1. Minor bug fixes in DarkGalaxy front-end
+1. Labels for `Repeat` and `All resources` are now activating the checkbox

 *There are more features which are not listed at the moment*